dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/overview.md

 ## Loading Extensions

-To load extensions, use DuckDB's SQL `INSTALL` and `LOAD` commands as you would other SQL statements.
+To load extensions, use DataMiner's SQL `INSTALL` and `LOAD` commands as you would other SQL statements.

 ```sql
 INSTALL fts;